Can Dogs Eat Apples? Seeds, Cores and Safe Preparation Guide

 The core is a choking hazard, particularly in smaller dogs.
 The dense, fibrous cylinder is harder to chew than the flesh and can cause dogs to swallow large pieces.
 Always slice apples and remove the core before giving apple to your dog.

-The flesh and skin are both safe and nutritious.
-Focus your preparation on removing the seed cavity entirely.
+Plain flesh and washed skin are usually the parts owners offer.
+Focus preparation on removing the seed cavity, stem, and core entirely.

 Apples as a Natural Dental Treat